X4vier/Application-Material/1st year Java Assignment/README.md

 # COMP1110 Assignment 2

+Hello, this is an assignment I did for a 1st year software engineering course at ANU.
+Please feel free to inspect the source code to get an idea of my programming abilities as of late 2015.
+In this assignment we had to make a simple game according to the description below.
+This was a group assignment, but around 90% of the code for the game was written by me.
+Many of the tests were written by our lecturer and provided to us at the beginning of the assignment.

+To play the game either run the game.jar file or compile the file "HexGameGUI.java".

+Everything in this README file beneath here is the assignment specification given to the class at the beginning of the assignment :)

 *This assignment is only for those enrolled in COMP1110, COMP1510, or COMP6710.
 COMP1140 students should look [here](https://gitlab.cecs.anu.edu.au/comp1110/comp1140-ass2).*

 ## Academic Honesty and Integrity